djeada/Linux-Notes/notes/logical_volume_management.md

 pvcreate /dev/sdd
 ```

+II.
+Defining Volume Groups

-2. **Defining Volume Groups**: Next, you create a volume group using the vgcreate command and add your physical volumes to it.
+Next, you create a volume group using the vgcreate command and add your physical volumes to it.
 The volume group allows you to manage multiple physical volumes as one.
 Here's an example of creating a volume group named TEST and extending it with additional physical volumes:

 ```bash
 vgcreate TEST /dev/sdb
 vgextend TEST /dev/sdc /dev/sdd
 ```

+III.
+Creating Logical Volumes

-3. **Creating Logical Volumes**: After your volume group is set, you can create logical volumes within this group using the `lvcreate` command.
+After your volume group is set, you can create logical volumes within this group using the `lvcreate` command.
 These logical volumes will be your actual storage areas.
 In this example, two logical volumes (`vol_name_1` and `vol_name_2`) of sizes 20GB and 12GB respectively, are created within the TEST volume group:

 ```bash
 lvcreate -L 20G -n vol_name_1 TEST
 lvcreate -L 12G -n vol_name_2 TEST
 ```

-4. **Creating a File System on the Logical Volume**: Before you can start storing data, you need to create a file system on the logical volume.
+IV.
+Creating a File System on the Logical Volume

+Before you can start storing data, you need to create a file system on the logical volume.
 You can do this using the mkfs command.
 In this example, an ext4 file system is created on `vol_name_1`:

 ```bash
 mkfs -t ext4 /dev/TEST/vol_name_1
 ```

+V. Mounting the Logical Volume

-5. **Mounting the Logical Volume**: Finally, you mount the logical volume to a designated mounting point using the mount command.
+Finally, you mount the logical volume to a designated mounting point using the mount command.
 This allows you to start storing and accessing data.
 In this example, `vol_name_1` is mounted at `/mounting_point`:

 ```bash
 mount -t ext4 /dev/TEST/vol_name_1 /mounting_point